ronen-agranat/ronen-agranat-blog/_posts/2019-10-06-balancing-leadership-individual-contribution.markdown

 **I realised that it was time to get serious about delegating.**

-An exercise I found extremely helpful was as follows (from Harvard ManageMentor):
+An exercise I found insightful was as follows:

-1. At the end of each day, write down list of all the work I did
+1. At the end of each day, write down a list of all the work I did

 2. Circle any tasks that could have been delegated to someone else